Skip to main content

 1. Open MARCO Console.

-2. On the left sidebar, go to Smart Contracts Templates > List Templates.
+2. On the left sidebar, go to Smart Contracts > Templates > List template.

 3. Select the smart contract template you want to deploy.
 Smart contract instance